 Public spaces and services

 Social distancing measures and other public safety precautions should continue to be observed at all times.

 You should refer to local authorities for any additional measures where you are as this may vary from one region to the next.

 You must continue to observe the following rules regardless of your whereabouts in Spain:

 - social distancing of 1.5 metres

-- obligatory use of face masks in enclosed public spaces or outdoors where social distancing of 1.5 metres cannot be observed v (see Use of facemasks)
+- obligatory use of face masks in enclosed public spaces and outdoors (see Use of facemasks)

 - abide by any safety measures put in place by establishments such as hotels, bars, shops and restaurants to reduce the risk of COVID-19

 - wash your hands frequently and thoroughly and use hand sanitizer gel where soap and water is not available

 Spanish regional authorities may also impose the following additional restrictive measures: